VOLUNTEER PROGRAMS IN UGANDA

 The country will not only amaze you with its nature, climate and cuisine, but also with its culture and people.

-As a volunteer you can participate in the teaching and childcare project.
+As a volunteer in Uganda you can participate in the teaching and childcare project.
 You only need your knowledge and skills to support our children.

 TEACHING AND CHILDCARE

-The project aims to provide children with adequate care, food, education and clothing.
+The project in the volunteering in Uganda aims to provide children with adequate care, food, education and clothing.
 In addition, from the social orphanage, it works on the active search for adoptive parents and thus give the children a family.

 REQUIREMENTS FOR VOLUNTEERING IN UGANDA